We are trying to raise funds for our daughter Giselle.

 The Gensingen brace has improved Giselle’s curves enough for her to not need surgery for now and hopefully ever.
 Mr Leong unfortunately though cannot guarantee this.

 The surgery is ‘fusion’...

 The entire length of her spine, from her thoracic vertebrae down to the base of her lumbar vertebrae would be fused onto 2 long metal rods by large metal bolts attached to each vertebrae.

-Ideally, we would have liked VBT (Vertebral tethering) for Giselle instead of Fusion... but unfortunately we were unable to raise the funds needed in time (£80,000 for surgery in the UK) and Giselle's spine is now most probably too mature and not flexible enough to accommodate the surgery.
+Ideally, we would have liked VBT (Vertebral tethering) for Giselle instead of Fusion... but unfortunately we were unable to raise the funds needed in time (£80,000 for surgery in the UK) and Giselle's spine is now too mature and not flexible enough to accommodate the surgery.

 So, should the Gensingen brace work, we would then like to raise a further £42,000.00 to pay for the subsequent ‘private’ braces, physiotherapy, exercise therapy and bone scans she will need as she grows.